Sejong the Great-class destroyer: Hull name

 On 20 April 2007, South Korean Chief of Naval Operations announced that the lead ship of KDX-III class destroyers will be referred to as Sejong the Great.
 Sejong the Great (Hangul: 세종대왕) is the fourth king of the Joseon dynasty of Korea.
 He is credited with the creation of the indigenous Korean system of writing.

 Background

 The Sejong the Great class is the third phase of the ROKN's Korean Destroyer eXperimental (KDX) program, a substantial shipbuilding program, which is geared toward enhancing ROKN's ability to successfully defend the maritime areas around South Korea from various modes of threats as well as becoming a blue-water navy.

 At 8,500 tons standard displacement and 10,000 tons full load, the KDX-III Sejong the Great destroyers are the largest destroyers in the ROKN and larger than most destroyers in the navies of other countries.
 They are built slightly bulkier and heavier than s or s to accommodate 32 more missiles.
 As such, some analysts believe that this class of ships is more appropriately termed a class of cruisers rather than destroyers.
-As of 2010, KDX-III Batch II was the largest ships to carry the Aegis combat system.
+As of 2010, KDX-III Batch II ships were the largest to carry the Aegis combat system.